kitschpatrol/svelte-tweakpane-ui/README.md

 - [index](https://tweakpane.github.io/docs/misc/#insert) is not exposed.
 The order of controls appearance matches the component hierarchy.
 - [visibility](https://tweakpane.github.io/docs/misc/#visibility) (e.g. `hidden`) is not exposed.
 Control the visibility of controls by adding / removing them from the component hierarchy.

-- Not really woth distinguishing between "readonly" / "monitor" and input? this differentiation is accomplished simply through whether or not the `value` parameter is bare or `bind:value`.
+- Not really worth distinguishing between "readonly" / "monitor" and input? this differentiation is accomplished simply through whether or not the `value` parameter is bare or `bind:value`.
 The polling strategy also doesn't make a ton of sense in a reactive environment.

 ## Plugins

 ### Bundled and integrated

-Tweakpane version 4 is realtively recent, and introduced a number of breaking changes for plugin developers.
+Tweakpane version 4 is relatively recent, and introduced a number of breaking changes for plugin developers.
 I've ported a number of the plugins below from Tweakpane 3 to Tweakpane 4, and and submitted PRs to the project owners.
 If the PRs are merged, I will update the dependencies in `svelte-tweakpane-ui` to point to the source instead of my fork.

 - [Essentials](https://github.com/tweakpane/plugin-essentials) (ButtonGrid, RadioGrid, CubicBezier, FpsGraph, Interval)
 - [CameraKit](https://github.com/tweakpane/plugin-camerakit) (Ring, Wheel)